-Quito's flashiest attraction whisks you from the foothills of Volcán Pichincha to its height (4,050 meters, or 13,300 feet) courtesy of a fleet of six-passenger gondola cars.
+Quito's flashiest attraction whisks you from the foothills of Volcán Pichincha to its height (4,050 meters [13,300 feet]) courtesy of a fleet of six-passenger gondola cars.
 Ascending the 1,100 meters (3,620 feet) to the top is accomplished in just 10 minutes.
-(Lines are long but move quickly; your $8.50 admission (double what Ecuadorans pay) gives you access to an express queue.)
+(Lines are long but move quickly; your $8.50 admission [double what Ecuadorans pay] gives you access to an express queue.)
 At the base you'll find a complex containing a shopping center and an amusement park called Vulqano Park.
-At the top lie several restaurants and shops, as well as a first-aid station with oxygen in case you develop problems with the high altitude.
-The volcano's summit lies another 215 meters (700 feet) higher, but don't leave the complex; a few robberies have been reported on the trail to the top.
-The cable-car trip is worth it, but you need to retain a healthy respect for the altitude.
+At the top is a small snack shop as well as a first-aid station with oxygen in case you develop problems with the high altitude.
+The volcano's summit lies another 215 meters (700 feet) higher; when the sky is clear, the views are breathtaking (literally), but you'll need to be fit and in hiking shoes to take this on.
+Note that while safety up here has improved, a few robberies have been reported on the trail to the top.
+The cable-car trip is worth it, but retain a healthy respect for the altitude.
 Don't

 head up here unless you've already become acclimatized to the altitude by having been in the highlands for a few days continuously–-and even then, take it easy at the top.
 Be sure to bring a jacket: it can get cold and windy.
 The vistas are stupendous, although mornings can be foggy and obscure your view.
 We recommend an afternoon or evening visit.